-These brownies are also….
+These best vegan brownies are also….

-- refined sugar-free
+- Refined sugar-free

-- low in fat
+- Low in fat

-Top these fudgy brownies with a chocolate sauce made from peanut flour, cocoa powder, maple syrup and water and you end up with a heavenly chocolate spread.
-Find the exact recipe for the chocolate sauce here or here.
+Top these fudgy brownies with a chocolate sauce made from powdered peanut butter, cocoa powder, maple syrup and water and you end up with a heavenly chocolate spread.
+Find the exact recipe for the vegan chocolate sauce here or here.

 I must admit that the brownie batter was a little bit sticky due to the sweet potatoes BUT I would still make this recipe over and over again since the result was extremely delicious.

 You might have seen these vegan sweet potato brownies before because I posted them already twice on my Instagram account @elavegan and people went totally crazy about them.

-- 2 medium cooked white sweet potatoes (450 g) - check recipe notes
+- 2 medium cooked white sweet potatoes (450 g) (*see notes)

 - 2 small bananas (200 g)